-Ohio offers two distinct type of casino experiences through their 11 possible destinations.
+Ohio offers two distinct types of casino experiences through its 11 possible destinations.
 A land-based resort experience and racetrack casino (see Racino) encapsulate the different experiences gambling seekers may find within Ohio.
 While common in New York and several other states, there are no Indian casinos located within Ohio’s borders, however.

 Ohio casinos first entered the market with legislature passed in November of 2009.
 The Horseshoe Casino located in Cleveland, Ohio was the first casino to open its doors and accept the first bet in Ohio on May 14, 2012.
 Prior to issue 3 being passed, Sweepstake lotteries were the most common form of gambling entertainment permitted in Ohio.
 Sweepstake lotteries have since been made illegal and have closed.